12 Children’s Books of Haiku Poems for Kids

 H is for Haiku by Sydell Rosenberg, illustrated by Sawsan Chalabi

-I love the presentation of these alphabetical haiku poems — from the bold typeface to the exuberant illustrations.
+I love the presentation of these alphabetical modern haiku poems — from the bold typeface to the exuberant illustrations.
 Rosenberg’s topics celebrate the little moments in life; specifically, life in New York City.
 Moments like wrinkled leaves in a puddle, children carrying umbrellas, or squirrels munching on acorns.
 These haiku poems show that poems can be about anything.
 Use these to see the world differently and to celebrate life’s small events.

 The Horse’s Haiku by Michael J. Rosen, illustrated by Stan Fellows